Job Submission

 Example

-Here is a complete example which also demonstrates the use of SLURM environment variables which access the values of the --job-name and --cpus-per-task arguments in the job script.
+Here is a more complete example which also demonstrates the use of SLURM environment variables which access the values of the --job-name and --cpus-per-task arguments in the job script.
 Note the use of the hostname command to show the node that the job is running on.
 This information can be useful for debugging jobs.
 Particularly if you request help from the CBC as we will ask for this information.

 #!/bin/bash